CircuitCoder/layered/content/2025-10-13-wait-for-process-ex.md

 powershell -Command "while ($true) { Start-Sleep -Seconds 5; $procs = Get-Process | Where-Object { $_.Path -eq 'C:\Your\Program.exe' }; if ($procs.Count -eq 0) { break }; $procs[0].WaitForExit() }"
 ```

-Unfortunately I did not figure out how to do multi-line literal in argument place with batch scripts, so this abomination would need to do.
+Unfortunately I did not figure out how to do multi-line literal in argument place with batch scripts, so this abomination will have to do.

 Finally, don't forget to set the library page name and background.